luke-edward/Coding-Challenges/README.md

 # Instructions
 Most of these challenges will require the installation of the p5.js library and some will also require processing

+# Languages
+Most of these programs are written in JavaScript, however some are written in Python, Java and HTML